Slowdeb/Tryhackme/Super-Spam.md

 ![image](https://user-images.githubusercontent.com/76821053/129765947-ba6d2dcd-e8de-4532-bdde-33bd58c54bb9.png)

 In our case we have the passwd file in the home directory.
-Let's try to loggin through vncviewer:
+Let's try to log in through vncviewer:

 ```
 vncviewer -passwd passwd superspam.thm::5901